jhpark98/ME266SeniorProject/README.md

 In `connect.py`
 1. Copy and paste the Device Address from the previous step to the "address" variable.
 2. Confirm that the UUID values are matching from those in Arduino (see above).
 3. Run the script `python3 connect.py` on the local terminal.
+The csv file is saved after 30 seconds.

 ## Python - Serial Data Acquisition
 We provide the `serial_connect.py` script for debugging purposes.
 This script uses a direct USB connection between the Arduino and the connected computer device for data transmission instead of Bluetooth.
 This generally allows for a faster data transmission rate (allowing for higher frames per second for the visualization).
 To use this script in lieu of the Bluetooth version described above: